RallyCommunity/stories-by-iteration-grouped-initiative/README.md

 ## Overview
 ![](pic.png)

+The grid shows only stories that have Feature parents.

 ## License
 This app is available AS IS.
 It is not supported by Rally support.
 AppTemplate is released under the MIT license.
 See the file [LICENSE](./LICENSE) for the full text.